 • Buyers item identification

-Either Sellers item identification or Standard item identification must be sent.
-Manufacturer’s item identification shall be sent if available.
-Buyers item identification can be used if known.
+At least one of Sellers item identification or Standard item identification must be sent.
 Which identifier to use depends on what is known at the time of catalogue exchange or what is commonly used in the relevant business sector.

 Example 1, Seller item identification